sirno/misosoup/README.md

 pip install misosoup
 ```

 By default, `pip` installation comes with a free-trial license.
-Once you obtain your academic license, you want to substitute the free license by the academic one.
+Once you obtain your academic license, you want to substitute the free license with the academic one.
 Search in the anaconda environment the license file:

 ```bash
 find $path_misosoup_environment -iname '*gurobi.lic'